10 Modern Business Card Trends to Know About

 2. Heavy Cardstock

-3. Die-cutting
+3. Die-Cutting

-4. Interactive Design
+4. Interactive Designs

 Just like die-cut cards are taking off, so too are interactive designs.
 Think cards that fold into boxes or paper airplanes, or cards that double up as cutlery - the possibilities are endless!